Lesterpaintstheworld/terminal-velocity/consolidation_strategy.md

 ## Objective
 To outline a strategy for merging identified duplicate content while ensuring narrative integrity is maintained.
+To outline a strategy for merging identified duplicate content while ensuring narrative integrity is maintained.

 ### Strategy Overview
 1. **Character Profiles**: Merge duplicate character profiles into a single comprehensive profile for each character, ensuring all relevant details are captured.